-all things have stayed the same, since the beginning of creation since the beginning of creation
+all things have stayed the same, since the beginning of creation (ULT) everything has remained the same.
+Things are as they always have been since God created the world (UST)

 The mockers exaggerate with the word "all", and they argue that since nothing in the world has ever changed, it cannot be true that Jesus will return.
-(See: Hyperbole and Generalization)
+(See: Hyperbole)